-We can tell you that they have been around far longer than Christianity or modern rabbinical Judaism, even for millennia previous.
 We know that YHWH considers them to be so special that they, and they alone, will be His at His coming in the first resurrection.
 And we know they are the ones who will rule and judge His kingdom along with Yehoshua for eternity.
 We can also tell you that the Q'doshym walk in orderly fashion, keeping all of the commandments that apply to them in their station, and having the testimony of Yehoshua Hamashiach.
 They walk as he did, in grace and at peace with all men, insofar as is possible.
 They are meek and humble, forgiving and charitable toward others.
 They keep themselves set-apart from the world and unstained by its evils.
 They are constantly devoted to prayer and excellent deeds towards others.
 They are persecuted for their steadfastness in belief and their faith in Yehoshua, yet persevere and endure in trials, knowing that they are being refined and proven for the day of his coming.
 Above all these things, they are known by their great love for one another.
-Love for YHWH and one another is, more than anything else, the hallmark of the Q'doshym.
+Love for YHWH and one another is, more than anything else, the hallmark of the O'doshym.
 And you can join them.